jlelong/LaTeX-Workshop-wiki/Compile.md

 To include a tool in a recipe, the tool's `name` should be included in the recipe's `tools` list.

-When building the project, the first recipe is used.
+When building the project, the [magic comments](#magic-comments) in the root file is used if given, otherwise the first recipe is used.
 You can compile with another recipe by command `latex-workshop.recipes`.
 By default [`latexmk`](http://personal.psu.edu/jcc8/software/latexmk/) is used.
 This tool is bundled in most LaTeX distributions, and requires perl to execute.
 For non-perl users, the following `texify` toolchain from MikTeX may worth a try:

 ```
 "latex-workshop.latex.recipes": [{